louckazdenekjr/Tidal-GUI-Dark/README.md

+THIS IS NOW DEPRECATED AND NO LONGER MAINTAINED, PLEASE REFER TO THE MAIN BRANCH FOR AN UPDATED VERSION

 This is a dark mode version of the TIdal Media Downloader tool by @yaronzz with a brand new dark theme and various style, coherency and usability fixes.

 Libraries and reference